-8 Check to see which SCSI device IDs are not used.
-You may use ID numbers 0 through 6 if they are not already in use.
+- 1 Write in the type of each device currently connected to your system under the heading "Fast, Wide Differential SCSI Device Drives" and each drive's SCSI device ID under the heading "Device ID." - 2 Add your new drive to the table. - 3 Check to see what SCSI device IDs are not used.
+You may use ID numbers 0 through 6 and 8 through 15 if they are not already in use.
 If the default ID on your drive does not conflict with any existing drive IDs, use that ID.
-If your default address conflicts with an existing drive ID, you need to assign a new SCSI device ID to your drive.
+If your default address conflicts with an existing drive ID, assign a new fast, wide SCSI device ID to your drive.
 Refer to the drive's installation documentation for information on changing the device ID.

-Do not use SCSI device ID 7 for any device.
-It is reserved for the built-in SCSI bus controller.
+CAUTION: Do not use SCSI device ID 7 for any device.
+Table 28